frequency-chain/frequency/integration-tests/README.md

 ==================
 Load tests are located in the `load-tests/` directory.
 The tests in that folder are NOT run with a normal test run.
-It is configured to run in manual-sealing mode only.
+It is configured to run in manual sealing mode only.
 To run the tests, do the following:

 ```
 make integration-load-test